gradio-app/testing-gradio-apps/README.md

 When building Gradio apps, you should test both the:

-1. **Backend Functions** - Test your core logic with regular Python unit tests
+1. **Backend Functions** - Many Gradio apps contain Python backend functions that can be run independently of the UI.
+Test these with standard Python unit tests to ensure the core logic of your app works as expected.
-2. **UI/UX** - Test the user interface and user interactions with the Gradio web app.

-## Testing Backend Functions

 Use standard Python testing frameworks like `pytest` or `unittest` to test your core functions independently of the Gradio interface.